Navigating the skies: Your essential guide to drone operations with Altitude Angel

 Altitude Angel offers industry-leading tools for drone flight planning and approval management, helping drone users fly safely and responsibly.

-While Altitude Angel facilitates flight approvals, it does not grant approvals.
-Approvals are issued by the owner or manager of an approval zone through plans submitted via Drone Assist, the Operator Portal, or integrated solutions.
+While Altitude Angel facilitates flight approvals, it does not grant permissions.
+Approvals are issued by the owner or manager of an approval zone through plans submitted via Drone Assist, the Operator Portal, or via integrated third-party solutions.

-This page is for new drone operators, covering the basics of legal and confident flying and answering common questions like “Can I fly here?” and “What do the map colours mean?”
+This guide explains everything you need to know to plan, prepare, and fly your drone in UK airspace, including covering the basics to enable a confident flight and answering common questions like "Can I fly my drone here?", "How do I get a drone flight approval?" and "What do the map colours mean?"

 Drone Assist home screen with drone operator in background